catamphetamine/webpack-isomorphic-tools/README.md

     {
       // which file types belong to this asset type
       extension: 'png', // or extensions: ['png', 'jpg', ...],

+      // suppresses "asset not found" errors
+      // for production mode when set to true
+      // (e.g. for css-loader modules which are extract-text-plugin'ned in production)
+      // (defaults to false)
+      development: true,

       // [optional]
       //